 The Council will aim to grant tenancies that offer no less security than the incoming tenant currently has.
-However, a secure tenant moving to a fixed term and/or affordable rent property may lose their security of tenure.
-Due to requirements from the Localism Act 2011.
+However, a secure tenant (granted their tenancy post 1 April 2012) moving to a fixed term and/or affordable rent property will lose their security of tenure.
 The tenant(s) will be advised to seek independent advice regarding any potential change in their tenancy status before agreeing to move.

 A mutual exchange for a secure or an assured tenancy takes place by way of deed of assignment.
-No new tenancy is created and each tenant takes on the exchanged tenancy.
+No new tenancy is created, the assignment changes (swaps) the names on the original tenancy.
+Copies of the tenancy agreement are provided to each party.

-A mutual exchange for a flexible or fixed-term tenant for more than two years under the Localism Act 2011 takes place by way of deed of surrender and granting a new tenancy.
+A mutual exchange for a flexible or fixed-term tenant (for more than two years) takes place by way of deed of surrender and granting a new tenancy.
+New tenancy agreements are provided to each party.